AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 The position of labels can also be set separately for levels and leaves – use the {api:anychart.charts.Sunburst#level}level(){api} and {api:anychart.charts.Sunburst#level}leaves(){api} methods.

-The default position is circular for levels and radial for leaves, and this sample demonstrates how to reverse it:
+The default position is `"circular"` for levels and `"radial"` for leaves, and this sample demonstrates how to reverse it:

 ```
 // set the position of labels